| Does

 just provide a vague instruction for Mary to consider long-term

 care insurance.
+Finally,

 do more follow-up.
 Mary probably won't act immediately, but she